ratwolfzero/wallpapers_for_the_mind/README.md

 A grid of pixels is defined by WIDTH and HEIGHT.
 For each pixel, the coordinates (x, y) are mapped to the equation z = x² + y².
-The value of z is used to assign a color, in this script via z % NUM_COLORS, creating repeating patterns.
+In this script the value of z determines the color, using z modulo NUM_COLORS to create repeating patterns.

 ### Customization